andre-st/goodreads-toolbox/README.md

 ## Getting started

 The toolbox typically requires a GNU/Linux environment and the Perl programming language, which comes usually pre-installed with many Linux-distributions.
-A Windows user wrote me that he ran the programs through the ["Windows 10 Subsystem for Linux"](https://linuxhint.com/install_ubuntu_windows_10_wsl/).
+A Windows user wrote me that he ran the programs through the [Windows 10 Subsystem for Linux](https://linuxhint.com/install_ubuntu_windows_10_wsl/).
 Otherwise, Windows users would have to resort to a virtual machine program such as Oracle's VirtualBox (free).
 Open a terminal and type: